 More than 130,000 U.S. military veterans are legally blind, and over 1 million veterans have low vision.
 Fortunately, a variety of resources are available for visually impaired veterans.

-Among older veterans, major causes of vision loss include age-related macular degeneration, glaucoma, cataracts, stroke and diabetic retinopathy.
+Among older veterans, major causes of vision loss include age-related macular degeneration (AMD), glaucoma, cataracts, stroke and diabetic retinopathy.
 Some veterans who served in Iraq and Afghanistan experience blast-related brain injuries that can lead to blurred vision, double vision, sensitivity to light and difficulty reading.
 Nearly two-thirds of servicemembers with traumatic brain injuries may suffer vision problems, while eye injuries account for 10% to 15% of combat casualties.

 Veterans with vision impairment caused or aggravated by active-duty service may qualify for benefits, such as tax-free monthly payments, from the U.S. Department of Veterans Affairs (VA).
 If their vision impairment isn’t connected to active-duty service, a veteran still may qualify for treatment or rehabilitation from a VA center or program.
 To schedule an eye exam, contact your nearest VA medical center.